yormi/AsyncIt/README.md

 * `react-addons-test-utils`
 * `react-router` (Optional: only if you want to use [`waitRoute`](#waitroutetargetroutepath))

+You will need 3 other things to setup:
+* A polyfill
+* Import `test-them-all` before anything else
+* Set a global `afterEach` to reset the DOM state

 ### Polyfill

 As any user of many ES6+ goodies, a polyfill is needed.
 I suggest `babel-polyfill` :)